 If you’re looking for a substantial roll-up with plenty of meat, cheese, and flavor, that’s also hearty and filling, then consider Black Forest Ham Pinwheels.
 As I stated earlier, they are not all that difficult to make.
 You do need to do your best to roll them up tightly and it helps to refrigerate them for several hours before cutting into serving pieces, but overall you get a great reward for very little work!
 You can always secure the pinwheels with toothpicks if you have any problems with them staying together.
 The rave reviews from your kids will be worth it!
 Black Forest Ham Pinwheels are a keeper for sure!

 Black Forest Ham Pinwheels are a delicious and tasty snack or appetizer.

 I ended up cutting these in half horizontally in order to serve all those I needed to serve!

 These Black Forest Ham Pinwheels went fast.

+I secured some of the pinwheels with toothpicks to hold them together better.
 These make a great lunch meal or serve for snacks anytime.

 Here’s what I did.